 But now what to fix for dinner?
 Well, a quiche is good because it’s easy and relatively quick, especially if you use a store-bought pie crust like I did tonight.
 They make excellent refrigerated pie crusts nowadays.
 You just thaw, unroll, and lay them in your pie plate.
 Or better yet, get a frozen one which comes ready to bake in its own pie tin.
 If you do decide you want to make your pie crust from scratch, I have a good, basic pie crust recipe here that you can use.

-- pastry for single crust deep-dish pie (make your own or use store-bought)
+- pastry for single crust, 9-inch, deep-dish pie (homemade or store-bought)

 - 8-12 slices bacon